 This is the current field guide which most birders reference at present and is up to date with many of the renaming of subspecies (e.g. Purple Swamphen in Australia is now a subspecies named Australasian Swamphen)

 This is my own publication in its larger 2nd Edition available here online and in bookshops throughout Australia listed here.
-It introduces people to our beautiful Australian birds using beautiful photos and interesting facts about their behaviour which are then used to glean helpful ways to do life better.
+It introduces people to our beautiful Australian birds using beautiful photos and interesting facts about their behavior which are then used to glean helpful ways to do life better.
 An ideal gift for a young person to create an interest in our birds and the healthy recreational pursuit of birdwatching.
+Click on cover to purchase here online.